 You can see I’ve selected the “Show Hidden Files” tick box.
 When you select this and click the “Go” button you should be all set and able to see all files (hidden and visible) in the cPanel File Manager, from your blog’s home directory downwards.

-Summary: How to See Your Hidden Files Using cPanel
+Summary: How to Show Hidden Files in the cPanel File Manager

 - Go to your cPanel Home Screen in your web host.